 Dinesh Jain- MD, Exotica Housing

-The budget was quite balanced for real estate sector.
+The budget was quite balanced for the real estate sector.
 We were expecting that individual tax limit will be increased beyond INR 5.00 lakh but govt. has decided to observe the response.
-But good news is for home buyers who will get the extra benefit of 1.5 lakh on purchase of unit up to Rs.
+But good news is for homebuyers who will get the extra benefit of 1.5 lakh on purchase of unit up to Rs.
 45 lakh.
-This is a big push since home buyers were demanding more deduction on interest and govt. has fulfilled wish of a large consumer segment.
-Hence overall benefit for a home buyer who is purchasing home with home loan will be able to save almost 10.50 lakh per annum along with other tax saving schemes.
-Rest long term capital gain, TDS deduction and notional rent has been untouched so it is a big boost for home buyers.
-Still I feel that govt. must think of stress fund and bring back ITC for real estate.
+This is a big push since home buyers were demanding more deduction on interest and govt. has fulfilled the wish of a large consumer segment.
+Hence overall benefit for a home buyer who is purchasing home with a home loan will be able to save almost 10.50 lakh per annum along with other tax saving schemes.
+Rest long term capital gain, TDS deduction and notional rent have been untouched so it is a big boost for home buyers.
+Still, I feel that govt. must think of stress fund and bring back ITC for real estate.